• blogangle-right

 While some view CMMC compliance as a cost of doing business, others see it as an opportunity to stand out in a crowded market.

-Secureframe customer Manufacturing Consulting Concepts (MCC) has already achieved CMMC Level 2 compliance and is able to provide that assurance when customers reach out for proof.
+As of June 2025, Secureframe customer Manufacturing Consulting Concepts (MCC) already achieved CMMC Level 2 compliance and is able to provide that assurance when customers reach out for proof.

 Getting CMMC certified will open doors if you’re planning to work directly with the DoD or their contractors.